pavani2118/Web-Services-and-Server-Technologies/Day08/Insert data table/readme.md

+# 🧑‍🎓 Student Database (MongoDB) 📚
 ## 🚀 What's Inside?

-This project showcases how we manage student information using MongoDB.
+This showcases how we manage student information using MongoDB.
 We've got details like:

 * **Registration Numbers**: Unique IDs for each student (e.g., `2021IT010`).
 * **Names**:  Student names (e.g., Pavani, Roneth).